fanglingsu/vimb/commands.md

 : Start hinting to download hinted links into configured download directory.

 hint-queue-push [QUERY]
+: Start hinting to push hinted URI to end of the read it later queue.
+If vimb has been compiled with QUEUE feature.

+hint-queue-unshift [QUERY]
-: Start hinting to push hinted URI into the read it later queue.
-If vimb hab been compiled with QUEUE feature.
+: Start hinting to push hinted URI to the beginning of the read it later queue.
+If vimb has been compiled with QUEUE feature.

 next, n
 prev, p